daronphang/programming-resources/cloud-computing/AWS/services/storage/EBS.md

 - Subsequent backups copy **blocks of data that have changed** since the most recent snapshot are saved
 - Snapshots will retain encryption property

 With EBS Snapshots, you can **replicate data across Availability Zones**.
+When a snapshot is taking place, the EBS can still be used as it occurs **asynchronously**.

 ### EBS Snapshot Archive